jrdemasi/gh_authkey_checker/README.md

 Per FHS, this most likely belongs in `/opt`, but I'm sticking it in `/usr/local/sbin` to minimize configuration (again, on testing and short deployment cloud instances).
 Simply copy the binary you built or downloaded in `/usr/local/sbin`, then `chmod root:root /usr/local/sbin/gh_authkey_checker`.
 Lastly, make sure that only root can execute, `chmod 700 /usr/local/sbin/gh_authkey_checker`.

 ## Configuration
-This utility is only tested on Arch and CentOS 7 at this point.
+This utility is only tested on Arch and CentOS 7 at this point, but should work fine on Debian and Ubuntu as well.
 Uncomment/add/modify the following lines in `/etc/ssh/sshd_config`:
 ```
 AuthorizedKeysCommand /usr/local/sbin/gh_authkey_checker
 AuthorizedKeysCommandUser root